-Where once there was a static border at the Bösebrücke there is now movement.
+Where previously there was a static border there is now movement.

-Relatively peaceful at night, this striking bridge serves during the day as a graft on a major artery for traffic flowing through Berlin – and local and regional trains heading north toward the Baltic coast.
-Rocking gently as the green steel truss embraces the confluence of passing cars, shaking from the weight of the lemon-coloured trams now routed across this iconic structure.
+Although relatively peaceful at night, throughout the day this striking bridge serves as a graft on a major artery for traffic flowing through Berlin.
+Rocking gently as the green steel truss embraces the confluence of passing cars, shaking from the weight of the lemon-coloured trams now routed across this iconic structure – as the station beneath temporarily absorbs the local and regional trains calling into its platforms.

 Before the symbolic destruction of the Berlin Wall began, it was the opening of the inner border crossings, such as this bridge on Bornholmer Strasse, that served as the death knell of the East German socialist regime – and later the entire enterprise of the Soviet Union.